sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

 PointPerfect corrections are obtained by two methods:

 - **L-Band**: Corrections are transmitted from a geosynchronous satellite.
-Coverage areas are limited to the US contiguous 48 states and the EU.
-This delivery method requires special equipment (see the [RTK EVK](https://www.sparkfun.com/products/24342) for more information).
+Coverage is limited to the US contiguous 48 states.
+This delivery method requires special equipment (see the [RTK EVK](https://www.sparkfun.com/products/24342) and [RTK Facet mosaic](https://www.sparkfun.com/sparkpnt-rtk-facet-mosaic-l-band.html) for more information).
 No cellular or internet connection is required.
+    - Sadly, u-blox are suspending the EU L-Band service with effect from March 10th 2025.
+The L-Band service will only be available in the contiguous USA from that date.
 - **IP**: Corrections are transmitted over the internet.
 The RTK device will need access to a WiFi or Ethernet network.
 For WiFi, this is most commonly a hotspot on a cell phone so this delivery method is generally confined to areas with cellular and/or other WiFi coverage.

 !!! note